mmusthafapt/oi-task-1/Readme.md

 - Install the ArgoCD on a kubernetes cluster with [helm](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd)
 - Add an *ApplicationSet* for Frontend, backend and DB applications.
 An example is available in src/Argo/example-applicationset.yaml
 - Create applicatoinsets for backend and database applications as well.

+If possible, Deploy ArgoCD just after the cluster creation and manage automation all components of the cluster inside ArgoCD is a recommended approach for complete automation.

 Secrets and confidential information can be securely handle with the help of Hashicorp Vault/ AWS Secret manager.
 Hashicorp vault can be inside or outside the kubernetes cluster.
 In both cases we need to integrate it with the kubernetes cluster where microservices run.